-Dr. Elizabeth Guardiani, M.D. is an assistan professor in the department of Otorhinolaryngology-Head and Neck Surgery.
+Elizabeth Guardiani, MD is an assistant professor in the department of Otorhinolaryngology-Head and Neck Surgery.
 She is a board certified otolaryngologist and specializes in voice, swallowing and airway disorders.
-Dr. Guardiani treats patients with a wide variety of problems including vocal cord paralysis, vocal cord nodules/polyps/cysts, subglottic stenosis, cricopharyngeal spasm, laryngopharyngeal reflux, cough, presbynphonia, recurrent respiratory papillomatosis, as well as neurologic disorders of the larynx including spasmodic dysphona, tremor and Parkinson's disease.
-Dr. Guardiani is able to perform a wide variety of procedures in the office including vocal cord injection, augmentation, botox injection, stroboscopy, transnasal esophagoscopy, FEES and trasnasal laryngeal biopsies and laser treatments.
+Dr. Guardiani treats patients with a wide variety of problems including vocal cord paralysis, vocal cord nodules/polyps/cysts, subglottic stenosis, cricopharyngeal spasm, laryngopharyngeal reflux, cough, presbyphonia, recurrent respiratory papillomatosis, as well as neurologic disorders of the larynx including spasmodic dysphonia, tremor and Parkinson's disease.
+Dr. Guardiani is able to perform a wide variety of procedures in the office including vocal cord injection, augmentation, Botox injection, stroboscopy, transnasal esophagoscopy, FEES and transnasal laryngeal biopsies and laser treatments.

 Dr. Guardiani completed a laryngology fellowship at the New Center for Voice and Swallowing disorders at St. Luke's-Roosevelt Hospital in New York, NY with Dr. Andrew Blitzer.
 She did her otolaryngology residency at Georgetown University Hospital in Washington, DC and earned her medical degree from Georgetown University School of Medicine.
 She attended Penn State University for her undergraduate studies and received a dual degree in Life Science and International Studies.
 Dr. Guardiani is also fluent in Spanish.

-Kevin Pereira, M.D., M.S.
-(ORL), joined the Department of Otorhinolaryngology-Head and Neck Surgery in 2007 and is Director of Pediatric Otolaryngology.
-Prior to coming to UMMC, Dr. Pereira was the Chief of Pediatic Otolaryngology and Interim Chief of Otolaryngology at the Memorial Hermann Hospital in Houston.
+Kevin Pereira, MD, MS (ORL), joined the Department of Otorhinolaryngology-Head and Neck Surgery in 2007 and is Director of Pediatric Otolaryngology.
+Prior to coming to UMMC, Dr. Pereira was the Chief of Pediatric Otolaryngology and Interim Chief of Otolaryngology at the Memorial Hermann Hospital in Houston.
 He was also professor of Otolaryngology and Pediatrics and Vice Chairman of the Department of Otolaryngology - Head and Neck Surgery at the University of Texas Medical School at Houston.